When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Methodology

-\begin{itemize} \item \textbf{Green-dominant:} $a_{\text{green}} \in NE$ and $a_{\text{tragedy}}\notin NE$.
-Environmentally friendly Green Transition is the stable outcome among two canonical profiles, while Tragedy is not. \item \textbf{Tragedy-dominant:} $a_{\text{tragedy}} \in NE$ and $a_{\text{green}}\notin NE$.
-Individually beneficial but collective harmful behavior, Tragedy of the Commons is the stable outcome, while Green Transition is not. \end{itemize}

-Table~\ref{tab:scenario-examples} shows an example of each type of scenario, and Table~\ref{tab:scenario-subtypes} in the appendix shows the scenario subtypes.
+To organize the evaluation, we group scenarios according to which equilibrium structure they instantiate: \begin{itemize} \item \textbf{Green-dominant:} $a_{\text{green}} \in NE$ and $a_{\text{tragedy}}\notin NE$.
+Environmentally friendly Green Transition is the stable outcome among the two canonical profiles, while Tragedy is not. \item \textbf{Tragedy-dominant:} $a_{\text{tragedy}} \in NE$ and $a_{\text{green}}\notin NE$.
+Individually beneficial but collectively harmful behavior, the Tragedy of the Commons is the stable outcome, while the Green Transition is not. \end{itemize} Table~\ref{tab:scenario-examples} shows an example of each type of scenario, and Table~\ref{tab:scenario-subtypes} in the appendix shows the scenario subtypes.
 Green-dominant scenarios are those in which coordinated environmentally favorable action forms a stable equilibrium.
 Tragedy-dominant scenarios are those in which individually beneficial but collectively harmful behavior is strategically stable.